 }

 Common hook events: SessionStart, PreToolUse, PostToolUse, Stop, Notification, UserPromptSubmit.
+For real-world hook examples that enforce safety on production servers, see the SSH server management guide.

 Context Window Management